 Related Work

-As the preceding list of different big data tools illustrates, this world is getting bigger and more complicated.
+The landscape of big data tools grows bigger and more complicated.
 Each tool has its own computation model with related data abstraction and communication abstraction in order to achieve optimization for different applications (see Table 1).
-Before the MapReduce model, MPI was the main tool used to process big data, exclusive only on expensive hardware such as HPC or supercomputers.
+Before the MapReduce model, MPI was the main tool used for large-scale simulation, exclusive on expensive hardware such as HPC or supercomputers.
 But MapReduce tries to use commodity machines to solve big data problems.
 This model defines data abstraction as key-value pairs and computation flow as “map, shuffle and then reduce”.
 One advantage of this tool is that it doesn’t rely on memory to load and process all the data, instead using local disks.
-So MapReduce model can solve problems where the data size is too large to fit into the memory.
+MapReduce model can solve problems where the data size is too large to fit into the memory.
 Furthermore, it also provides fault tolerance, which is important to big data processing.
-The open source implementation Hadoop [2] is largely used nowadays in industry and academia.
+The open source implementation Hadoop [2] is widely used nowadays in both industry and academia.